Written by Missy Johnston

 Although Jost measures just four by three miles, the island is rich in history.
 It’s been home to Arawak Indians, Caribs, Dutch, Africans and English.
 William Thorton, architect of the US Capitol, was born on Jost while John Coakley Lettsome, founder of the London Medical Society, was born on nearby Little Jost.

-What to See and Do on Jost Van Dyke, British Virgin Islands
+What to See and Do on Yacht Charter on Jost Van Dyke, British Virgin Islands

 Great Harbour: This harbor is the main harbor on Jost Van Dyke, is sheltered by small mountains and offers moorings.
 This is the “main street” area of the island, where Customs can be found, along with Rudy’s Marketplace, and the famous Foxy’s Tamarind Bar.